 Lisa Perry helps companies build leadership brands, driving loyal customers & delivering profitability.
 She does this through a process that builds brands consumers love.
 Her goal is to help companies develop, monetize, and grow their brands.

-What word defines your professional development focus for 2023?
+How do you handle working with difficult customers?
 Join the conversation inside Work It Daily's Executive Program.

 - Pulling The Tiger’s Teeth: How To Deal With Angry Customers ›

 - Executive Spotlight: How To Deal With Difficult Stakeholders & Peers ›